NAICNO/Jobanalyzer/production/sonar-nodes/README.md

 For a node without a GPU, simply run `sysinfo`.
 If the node is known to have an NVIDIA gpu, add the `-nvidia` flag.
 If it is known to have an AMD gpu, add the `-amd` flag.

+## Updating a live server

+One does not simply copy new executables into place as this will create all sorts of problems.

+Generally the safest bet is to spin down the cron job by removing `/etc/cron.d/sonar` or by inserting an `exit 0` line at the beginning of sonar.sh.
+(On the ML nodes this has to be done once per node, on Fox the script is shared.)

+Then, once sonar and exfiltrate are not running (`pgrep exfil` returning no hits is a good indication), the new executables can be put in place, and the cron job restarted.

+Alternatively, it may be OK to to generate new executables, copy them to `~/sonar` under different names, and then `mv` them into place, as this should be atomic and any references to the existing executables will keep those alive behind the scenes.
+But this is not well tested.